Where We Left Off

 The Dog Walk by Sven Nordqvist, Floris Books, 2021, ages 3-7 years

 Picture books can be found for all ages and there are a lot of high-quality ones out there, but there are also a lot of not so great ones.
 One way the picture book trend has continued into upper elementary and middle school is the graphic novel style.
 But that's a ways down the road.
-What about that storytelling component I mentioned a few times in passing in part one?
+What about that storytelling component I mentioned a few times in passing?
 Aren't we storytelling when we read to our children?
 Why do chapter books for young children begin to use less and less illustrations?
-I though high-quality art was a thing with great books?
-I hope you can join me for part three when I discuss the next important part we can play in our child's brain development with stories and books.
+I thought high-quality art was a thing with great books?
+I hope you can join me for part three when I discuss the next important part we can play in our child's brain development with stories and chapter books.
 If you’d like to be notified when that page posts, sign up for our newsletter on the homepage!